victorzhou2018/quad-sdk-wiki/FAQ.md

 ### Catkin: command not found (or any other packages)
 The setup.sh script should install all the required dependencies, if not then likely sudo apt update failed.
 Check your packages.

+### Gazebo crashes on launch
+If this is your first time running the simulator, check that gazebo can launch properly.
+Running `gazebo` in the command line should bring up the gazebo GUI.
+If you get a symbol lookup error, update your ignition math library (as described [here](https://answers.gazebosim.org//question/22071/symbol-lookup-error-both-instalation-methods/)).

+Note that Gazebo can be fickle and sometimes will crash due to no clear reason.
+Try launching again, or checking that there are no background gazebo instances already running.